-No medicine (prescription or non-prescription) will be administered to a student at the school without written permission of the student's parent or guardian.
-Over-the-counter drugs must be maintained in the original container and may be administered to a student after receiving verbal permission from the parent/guardian.
-Verbal permission received will be entered in the medicine logbook.
-Prescription drugs must be in the original container, bearing the name of the patient, the drug, the prescribing physician, and the name of the pharmacy filling the prescription.

-Medicine must be kept in a place designated by the principal.
+- No prescription medicine will be administered to a student at the school without written permission of the student's parent or guardian.
+All medicines must be given to the nurse by the parent/guardian and be in the original container, bearing the name of the patient, the drug, the prescribing physician, and the name of the pharmacy filling the prescription.
+Students are not allowed to transport medication on a school bus. - Over the counter medicine must be maintained in the original container.
+In cases of urgency where no written permission has been given, a student may be administered over the counter medicines after receiving verbal permission from the parent/guardian.
+Verbal permission received will be entered in the medicine logbook. - Medicine must be kept in a place designated by the principal.
 Any medicine or drug administered must be entered into a Medication Log Book (Board Policy JGCD).